When the clock is ticking on a deal, customers think they must act ASAP because they are running out of time.

 People love free shipping.
 When we shop, we try to make rational choices to avoid regret later.

-Customers don´t have to pay shipping cost in the shops thus it may be difficult to understand for them the concept of shipping fares.
+Customers don´t have to pay shipping cost in the shops.
+Thus, it may be difficult for them to understand the concept of shipping charges.
 Why would they buy online if the cost is higher?
 It wouldn't make sense.

 But if the shipping is free?
-People would be more likely to say: hell yeah, I want to shop online!
+In this case, people might be more likely to say: hell yeah, I want to shop online!